UBC-Thunderbots/Software/docs/architecture-and-design.md

 The Ball class represents the state of the ball.
 This includes its position and velocity, and any other information about its current state.

 ### Field
 The Field class represents the state of the physical field being played on, which is primarily its physical dimensions.
 The Field class provides many functions that make it easy to get points of interest on the field, such as the enemy net, friendly corner, or center circle.
+Also see the [coordinate convention](#coordinates) we use for the field (and all things on it).

 ### Refbox / GameState
 These represent the current state of the game as dictated by the Gamecontroller.
 These provide functions like `isPlaying()`, `isHalted()` which tell the rest of the system what game state we are in, and make decisions accordingly.
 We need to obey the rules!